 Days are very long (up to 20 hours of sunlight a day), allowing you to explore Antarctica later into the evening.
 Wildlife is plentiful and very active – penguin chicks start to hatch and in later January-February baby penguins are a highlight.
 These trips sell out early and must be booked in advance to guarantee space.

 Fly cruises that operate in and out of Punta Arenas, Chile run during this part of the season (early Dec – Feb)

 Late summer is the best part of the season for whale watching.
 A lot of ice and snow has melted, revealing different landscapes than earlier in the season and allowing ships to enter areas that were inaccessible due to ice or to travel farther south.

 You can travel to Antarctica by expedition cruise ship, or by taking a charter flight across the Drake Passage.
 Crossing by cruise ship is by far the most popular way to travel to Antarctica, with the most variety of voyage options.

 By cruise ship, the 1,000 km crossing takes two days at sea.
-This route follows in the footsteps of the early explorer and provides a great opportunity meet fellow passengers and to look for sea birds and whales.
+This route follows in the footsteps of the early explorers and provides a great opportunity to meet fellow passengers and to look for sea birds and whales.
 These two days also offer a lecture and presentation schedule by the naturalists onboard.
 Seas can be rough across the Drake Passage, so we recommend some preparation (more details below).

 By charter flight, the 1,000 km crossing takes approximately three hours.
 This saves you four days at sea, however these trips are limited from Dec – Feb, and carry a price premium.
 These trips typically start and end in Punta Arenas, Chile.